BIATeam/BIADemo/Angular/docs/NEW_PROJECT.md

 # New Project
-This document explains how to create a new project based on the TheBIADevCompany Angular framework.
+This document explains how to create a new project based on the BIA Angular framework.

 ## Prerequisite